iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## Transformer API

 The synchronous `void`-returning overload of [IModelTransformer.initFromExternalSourceAspects]($transformer) has been deprecated.
-It will still perform the old behavior synchronously until it is removed.
-It will now however return a `Promise` (which should be awaited) if invoked with the an [InitFromExternalSourceAspectsArgs]($transformer) argument, which is necessary when processing changes instead of the full source contents.
+Use [IModelTransformer.initialize]($transformer) instead, if you are not using a `process*` function, since those all implicitly initialize as necessary now.

+The transformer also now handles out-of-order non-element entities like aspects, which could cause errors while transforming some models previously.

 ## Presentation

 ### Localization Changes

 Previously, some of the data produced by the Presentation library was being localized both on the backend.
 This behavior was dropped in favor of localizing everything on the frontend.
 As a result, the requirement to supply localization assets with the backend is also removed.

 In case of a backend-only application, localization may be setup by providing a [localization function when initializing the Presentation backend](../presentation/advanced/Localization.md).
 By default the library localizes known strings to English.